25 Proven Tips to Boost Call Center Agent Satisfaction

 • If a customer says they don’t want to stay on hold (if they are busy, for example), ask them if and when you can contact them later.

-Customers prefer getting their issues solved on the first call rather than having to make several.
+Customers prefer resolving their issues on the first call rather than having to make several.
 If that means they have to spend a bit more time on the line, most of them are okay with it.

-It’s one thing when a customer voices their dissatisfaction about a faulty product or service, but it’s entirely different when callers resort to offensive language, verbal abuse, or even threats.
+It’s one thing when a customer voices their dissatisfaction about a faulty product or service, but it’s entirely different when callers resort to offensive language or verbal abuse.

 What can you do in such a situation?
 One solution is to remind yourself that the customer isn’t angry at you, even if the insults seem to be directed at you.
-They’re mad at the software, at the company’s policies, at themself for making a stupid mistake and having to ask for help, or just angry because of something completely unrelated to the call and need a way to vent off.
+They’re mad at the software, at the company’s policies, or maybe because of something completely unrelated to the call.
 You just appeared conveniently in their way, so don’t let them get to you.
 Be polite, apologize for the inconvenience, and keep calm – even if you feel tempted to talk back.

 Our tip on what to do after such an encounter?
 Take a break and give yourself time to calm down.
 You can vent to a coworker about the caller, do some stretching exercises, rest, or have a snack and cup of tea.
 If the caller was especially aggressive, report them to management.